radumarg/lambdaQ/README.md

 ##  lambdaQ - a functional quantum programming language

 A higher-order, functional quantum programming language whose starting point is the quantum lambda calculus created by Peter Selinger and Benoit Valiron: [Quantum Lambda Calculus](https://www.mscs.dal.ca/~selinger/papers/qlambdabook.pdf).
 This is an ongoing project, very much in the early stages of implementation.
+The purpose of this document is to answer some general questions I had when I started working on this project.
+More details regarding the plans that are currently being made for development, can be found here: [doc/development-plan.md](https://github.com/radumarg/lambdaQ/blob/main/doc/development-plan.md).

 ### Why a new programming language?